BlackriverOrg/anysolve-docs/docs/showcase/anonymize-ai/anonymize-ai.md

 ![Screenshot](anonymization-process.png)

-- You want to replace sensitive content in the input and process it with a task.
+- You want to replace sensitive content in the input and process it with a tool.
 - You need the sensitive information in the result.

-When designing a task add the anonymization task as subtask before using an input in a subtask that may send the data to a 3rd party.
-At the end of the task add a subtask that deanonymizes the result by using the `De-anonymization information` that is provided by the anonymization task.
+When designing a tool add the anonymization tool as subtool before using an input in a subtool that may send the data to a 3rd party.
+At the end of the tool add a subtool that deanonymizes the result by using the `De-anonymization information` that is provided by the anonymization tool.

 ![Screenshot](de-anonymize.png)